International Educational Opportunity Grants

 Please submit your proposal electronically to: Sharon Schierling, Managing Director (firstname.lastname@example.org).

-Proposals are evaluated four times per academic year by a faculty Grants Committee.
+Proposals are evaluated three times per academic year by a faculty Grants Committee.

 Applicants are encouraged to contact Managing Director Sharon Schierling (1-8524; email@example.com) to discuss your proposal prior to submitting it for committee review.